jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 This is practical because there's no need to sync your renderers - you can get in quite a mess if your TiledMapRenderer has a different coordinate system or is scaled differently than ShapeRenderer or SpriteBatch.
 Chances are, when using multiple renderers you'll find out what I mean.

 There's some puzzling things you'll discover if you don't call cam.setToOrtho(false) - the tiled map will be gigantic, and the 0, 0 coordinate will be in the center of the screen.
 Go ahead and try setting setToOrtho to true, and you'll see everything is upside down because the y coordinate is reversed by that flag.
-You can set the width and height of the viewport either when initializing the variable or as additional arguments to setToOrtho.

-One thing that I seen a lot is where you impose a scale factor, and then initialize the map renderer with the scale factor as an argument, and then multiply the size and position of your sprites by the same scale factor, and call setToOrtho on your camera with some viewport width and height, as shown below.
+## Game Units

+You can scale what the camera shows, the size of the tiles, and each renderer.
+It can be very confusing when different renderers you might be using have different coordinate systems.
+What you are supposed to do is initialize your OrthogonalTiledMapRenderer with a scale factor which cooresponds to the size of the tiles on it.
+If your map is composed of 16x16 tiled, you want for 16 to be the 'game unit' size.
+In order for other renderers to share that coordinate system, multiply positions and sizes by the same scale factor.
+Now 1 'game unit' matches the size of a tile.

+Now when calling setToOrtho() on your camera, you can dictate how many tiles will fit in the screen.
+The example below assumes that the map has 16x16 tiles, and we want to fit 35x25 in the camera's view.

+The use of a scale factor is very important for collision detection with tile layers in your map - you can query a tiled layer with integer cell coordinates to find out if there's a wall or floor near the player very easily.

 	const val scaleFactor = 1/16f